 When you are looking for the best mattress to buy there are a lot of things to consider.
 The sheer variety can be mind-boggling.
 Suddenly everything has become about coils, springs, layers and systems.
-You’re told ‘pockets springs’ are superior.
-Especially when compared to a cheap foam/latex or standard ‘open coil’ mattress.
-This is certainly true.
+You might be told pocket springs will perform better for you.
+When compared with a cheap foam/latex or standard open coil mattress this is often true.
 But, why exactly?

 Who knew there was so much involved in buying a bed?
-Remember that a mattress is a long term investment.
+Remember that a mattress is a long-term investment.
 You should know what you are getting and understand all the benefits before you buy.
+You will spend more time in your bed than in a car you spend tens of thousands of dollars on.
 That’s why the sleep experts at Beds R Us are here to help with this mattress buying guide.

 Come on a journey with Beds R Us.